Skip to content

 Abstract supertype for all tracking formulation algorithm types in PortfolioOptimisers.jl.

-All concrete types representing tracking formulation algorithms (such as norm-based or variable-based tracking) should subtype TrackingFormulation.
-This enables a consistent, composable interface for tracking error computation, constraint generation, and related portfolio analytics.
+All concrete and/or abstract types representing tracking formulation algorithms (such as norm-based or variable-based tracking) should be subtypes of TrackingFormulation.

 Related